opendcs/opendcs/README.md

  - retrieving data from arbitrary systems
  - near real-time timeseries data processing.

+OpenDCS is currently used by:

+- U.S. Army Corps of Engineers

+If you're agency/company/etc uses OpenDCS and wishes that to be known, please submit either an issue indicating you would like the name added, or a pull request that updates the list above.
+Company Logos are welcome in place of plain text.

 # Getting started

 Documentation on how to use OpenDCS is available at https://opendcs-env.readthedocs.io/en/latest/index.html